nmaswood/Hackathon_Hunger_Resources/map_prototype/README.md

 ```

 ### Data format
-Sample data is stored in [deck.gl Example Data](https://github.com/uber-common/deck.gl-data/tree/master/examples/3d-heatmap).
+Sample data is ./heatmap-data.csv.
 To use your own data, checkout
 the [documentation of HexagonLayer](../../docs/layers/hexagon-layer.md)